CSCfi/csc-user-guide/docs/apps/julia.md

 import Pkg
 ```

-The common functions we use are `Pkg.add` to add packages, `Pkg.activate` to activate environments and `Pkg.instantiate` to install all packages defined in the active environment.
+The common functions we use are `Pkg.add` to add packages, `Pkg.activate` to activate environments, and `Pkg.instantiate` to install all packages defined in the active environment.
 The [Pkg documentation](https://pkgdocs.julialang.org/) provides more information on how to use Julia's package manager.